GamesCreed

 Trek To Yomi, Xbox Series S, Review, Gameplay, Screenshots, GamesCreed

-Have to time your attacks, blocks and dodges.
+Have to time your attacks, blocks, and dodges.
 Especially when fighting against multiple enemies

-One of the positives about Trek is Yomi is you will not get away with taking the easy route of simply button-bashing your way through fights.
+One of the positives about Trek is that Yomi is you will not get away with taking the easy route of simply button-bashing your way through fights.
 Doing so will end up dying or losing stamina, resulting in death because your character is exhausted to execute any crucial movement.
 You will need to use muscle memory to get through this game.

 The game’s artwork and designs are pretty and distinctive.
 There are only a handful of games that use this style or similar, and it’s very likely why I like it so much.
 This game should be nominated for art-related awards, and it wouldn’t be a surprise if they had won any of them.
-Now, think about this and that you can play on 60 frames per second.
+Now, think about this, and that you can play at 60 frames per second.

 Trek To Yomi, Xbox Series S, Review, Gameplay, Screenshots, GamesCreed

-Fighting an intense battle against boss Sadatame
+Fighting an intense battle against the boss Sadatame

 Trek to Yomi’s audio is excellent.
 Playing through the game with the characters speaking solely in Japanese gives that authenticity that many gamers crave.
 The voice actors deserve accolades for their portrayal of their characters.
 You can sense and feel their emotions as they express them.